i-MSCP/plugins/incubator/OpenDKIM/README.md

 	installation of opendkim (apt-get install opendkim)
 	installation of opendkim-tools (apt-get install opendkim-tools)

+### Existing milter configurations
+	This plugin will not check an existing milter configuration in the postfix main.cf.
+	If you need to add an extra milter, ask in out forum!

 ### INSTALLATION AND UPDATE

 **1.** Backup your current plugins/OpenDKIM/config.php